Yoav666s/dnd-wiki/collections/_classes/rogue/mischievous-apprentice.md

 If you're specialized in this cantrip, creatures have disadvantage on saving throws made against this spell while engaged in combat with another creature.

 ## [Message](/spells/message/)
-If you're specialized in this cantrip, you have advantage on Charisma (Persuasion, Deception) checks when sending a message to a target that has failed its saving throw.
+If you're specialized in this cantrip, you have +5 on Charisma (Persuasion, Deception) checks when sending messages to a target that has failed its saving throw.

 ## [Minor Illusion](spells/minor-illusion)
 If you're specialized in this cantrip, you can cause sound to emanate from an image you create with this spell.